A conjecture of Radu and Sellers on congruences modulo powers of 2 for broken 3-diamond partitions: Modular equation

 \section{Modular equation}

 Our proof of Radu and Sellers' conjecture relies on the identities in the Appendix.
 All these identities can be proved using modular function theory.

-Regarding to the valence formula in the modular forms, Garvan has written a MAPLE package called ETA which can prove Group I, Group III, and Group IV in the Appendix automatically.
+Regarding the valence formula in modular forms, Garvan has written a MAPLE package called ETA, which can prove Group I, Group III, and Group IV in the Appendix automatically.
 See